 Nadia’s Theme

-In 1976, the young Nadia Comaneci conquered the top grade on the Olympics.
+In 1976, the young Nadia Comaneci conquered the top grade in the Olympics.
 Seven times.
 She’s the first to ever get the perfect ten.

-Perhaps Cotton’s Dream didn’t become as famous before was due to the fact that the main song in the movie, Bless the Beasts and the Children was sung by The Carpenters, becoming one of their greatest hits.
+Perhaps Cotton’s Dream didn’t become as famous before because the main song in the movie, Bless the Beasts and the Children was sung by The Carpenters, becoming one of their greatest hits.
 Two years after the film, the composer changed its arrangement to use it in the soap opera The Young and the Restless.
-Three years later, when it was associated to Nadia Comaneci, became the Top 8 song of the year according to Billboard.
+Three years later, when it was associated with Nadia Comaneci, became the Top 8 song of the year according to Billboard.

 Esta imagem possuí um atributo alt vazio; O nome do arquivo é carpenters.jpg

 Nadia’s theme, written 50 years ago, is part of the pop culture.
-Mary J. Blige use it in No More Drama and even the series Lost also included in its soundrack.
+Mary J. Blige used it in No More Drama and even the series Lost was also included in its soundtrack.
 From buffalos to athletes, it belongs to the memory of many generations.

 Esta imagem possuí um atributo alt vazio; O nome do arquivo é nadiacomaneci.jpg